SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

                 println("Hello, \(personName)!")
             }

 This example reads input from the keyboard one character at a time, and appends each character to a string.
+It does this using Swift's built-in ``Keyboard`` class, which reads keystrokes from an attached keyboard.
+The example creates a new ``Keyboard`` instance by calling its initializer method ``Keyboard()``.
+It then reads a key using the keyboard's ``read()`` method.
+This causes the program to pause and wait for a keystroke before continuing.
+The keystroke's value is returned as a ``UInt8`` value, containing the ASCII code of the key that was pressed.
+This is converted to a ``Char`` value, so that it can be appended to a ``String`` representing the person's name.

-It continues to do this until the user presses the return key.
+This program continues to read in keystrokes until the user presses the return key.
 When they do so, the value of ``inputCharacter`` will be a carriage return character (``\r``), causing ``while inputCharacter != '\r'`` to equate to ``false``, ending the loop.
 The person's name is then validated (to ensure that they did not press the return key without entering a name), and is printed if it exists.

 A ``while`` loop is appropriate in this case because the length of the input name is not known at the start of the ``while`` loop.
 The loop's condition is dependent on external forces that cannot be predicted.